 Empowering Vernacular Medium Education: Challenges and Solutions

 It is that phase of life which prepares us for life.
 But, the most important aspect comes when we have to prepare for this phase.
 College life is full of excitement.
-In the midst of this excitement, a dash of anxiety prevails.
+During this excitement, a dash of anxiety prevails.

 This anxiety of the unknown clouds the young minds.
 But the most affected are the students from “vernacular medium” – the students who have studied in English medium.